Global in Time Vortex Configurations for the $2$D Euler Equations: Introduction

 A solution of this type was first found in \cite{smets-vanschaftingen} via variational methods.
-In Theorem~\ref{vortexpair-theorem} below we perform a fixed point construction that provides the fine information needed in this paper.
-See \cite{ao,cao,caowei,norbury} for related results and \cite{burton,norbury,turkington} for earlier traveling solutions.
+In \cite{DDMPVP2023} the authors perform a fixed point construction that obtains the same vortex pair solution and also provides the fine information needed for our global-in-time two vortex configuration constructed in this paper.
+This information is summarized in Theorems \ref{vortexpair-theorem} and \ref{vortex-pair-properties-theorem}, as well as Remark \ref{support-of-nonlinearity-remark}.
+See \cite{ao,cao,caowei,norbury} for related results and \cite{burton,norbury,turkington} for earlier travelling solutions.